pywemo/pywemo/README.rst

     >> print(device)
     <WeMo Insight "AC Insight">

-Please note that you need to use ip addresses as shown above, rather than hostnames, otherwise the scbscription update logic won't work.
+Please note that you need to use ip addresses as shown above, rather than hostnames, otherwise the subscription update logic won't work.

 License
 -------